lmorabit/lofar-vlbi/docs/source/pipelines.rst

    7. Self calibration on the best infield calibrator   [toggle]
    8. Application of self calibration solutions [toggle]

-Options marked with ``[toggle]`` can be turned on of off by the user.
+Options marked with ``[toggle]`` can be turned on or off by the user.
 Other steps are always exectuted.

 Initial setup
 =============